oktadev/okta-blog/_source/_posts/2018-09-26-build-a-spring-boot-webapp.md

 And finally, you've seen how to create groups and users on Okta, how to tie those into your Spring Boot app, and how to use the `@PreAuthorize` annotation to configure authorization based on group membership.

-If you'd like to check out this complete project, you can find the repo on Github at: <https://github.com/moksamedia/okta-spring-simple-app>.
+If you'd like to check out this complete project, you can find the repo on GitHub at: <https://github.com/moksamedia/okta-spring-simple-app>.

 If you'd like to learn more about Spring Boot, Spring Security, or Okta, check out any of these great tutorials:
 - [Get Started with Spring Boot, OAuth 2.0, and Okta](/blog/2017/03/21/spring-boot-oauth)